txusinho/labs/Readme.md

 ================
 - ES6 -> some minor tests using the traceur compiler for ES6.
 Future is here, dudes!
 - requireJS -> requireJS + angular are good friends, or not?
+- ff92 -> One of my first projects.
+Originally programmed in C and compiled with DJGPP and allegro.
+For windows.
+Needs a huge rewrite.

 License
 =======